-A. As the moderator begins to read a toss-up, any player on any team may interrupt the reading of the question by pressing their buzzer.
+- A. As the moderator begins to read a toss-up, any player on any team may interrupt the reading of the question by pressing their buzzer.
 Pressing the buzzer indicates the player's desire to give an answer immediately upon being recognized.
-A player should NOT press the buzzer in order to have information repeated, clarified, or spelled.
+A player should NOT press the buzzer in order to have information repeated, clarified, or spelled (see rule 8).
 When a buzzer is pressed, the moderator will stop reading the question, and the spotter will identify the signaling player by team letter and player number (e.g. A4, B3, C2).
-Upon being recognized by the spotter, a player is expected to give an answer within 3-5 seconds, the exact length of which will be determined by the moderator.

-- B. If a player answers a toss-up correctly, the team earns ten points and the right to answer two bonus questions for five points each.
+Upon being recognized by the spotter, a player is expected to give an answer within approximately 3 seconds, the exact length of which will be determined by the moderator.
+A prompt will be given before time is called.
+Once prompted a player must answer immediately. - B. If a player answers a toss-up correctly, the team earns ten points and the right to answer two bonus questions for five points each.
 If a player answers a toss-up incorrectly, then no other person on that team may give an answer to that toss-up.
 If more than one person signals at nearly the same time, the spotter will identify each player who signaled in the order that they signaled until a correct answer is given or all answers are incorrect. - C. A toss-up will be read in its entirety no more than twice.
 If no team signals within five seconds after the second complete reading, time will be called on that toss-up.